 Europol’s statement noted that police were working hard to obtain information that would “effectively dismantle” the criminal group behind the IPTV service.
 After arresting the alleged ringleader in Spain, they were already off to a good start.

-Reportedly known as ‘Dash The Iranian’ among his colleagues, businessman Amir Zalaghi is the central figure in the Spanish investigation.
+Reportedly known as ‘Dash The Iranian’ among his colleagues, a businessman with the initials AZ is the central figure in the Spanish investigation.
 It’s alleged that he’d made at least €15 million from his pirate IPTV platform in the two years before the raids, with around €1.6 million invested in a luxury Spanish property and €400,000 spent on the vehicles pictured below.

 Information published by EU law enforcement agencies at the time of the raids generated a lot of interest, and quite rightfully so.
 Shutting down a pirate IPTV service with two million users should be a seismic anti-piracy event, because when a pirate service ‘runs away’ with cash paid upfront by two million subscribers, that generates an awful lot of noise online.